D4RKB0X/Practice-Repository-C/README.md

 ## 📂 Experiment-Collection

-This repository is my personal C++ Proving Grounds.
-It is a collection of sandbox scripts, architectural experiments, and deep dives into Modern C++ (C++20/23+).
+This is my personal C++ Laboratory.
+It’s a space for testing logic, breaking things on purpose, and practicing Modern C++.

 ---